raspberrypilearning/quiz-time/en/step_7.md

 ## Next question, please!

-In this step you will hide the answered question and show the next one with an animation!
+In this step, you will hide the answered question and show the next one with an animation!

 ### Which is the current question?